 Smart Style Sheet -

 - a style sheet on steroids!
-For more complex stories/series that involve many characters, world building, etc.
+Helpful for more complex stories/series that involve many characters, world building, etc.

 - fee determined based on the level of detail and the manuscript's length